Methane Mitigation Construction & What to Know

 Contractors issue change orders when additional costs and services occur during the scope of methane mitigation construction.
 These are supplemental or additional to the original estimate at the start of the project.
 Theoretically, change orders must be for unforeseeable costs only.
 And any reasoning for it must occur during the scope of work.
 However, sometimes competitive contractors manipulate the bidding process by offering a low price up-front, in bad faith.
 And later, they rely on change orders to regain their profit.
 If consumers suspect any act of bidding manipulation and excessive change orders, best practices suggest contacting the State Contractor Licensing Board for a proper evaluation of the case.

-4th – “Lowest Bidder” Does NOT Usually Mean “Lowest Final Cost”
+4) The “Lowest Bidder” Up-Front Does NOT Usually Mean “Lowest Overall Cost”

 It’s typical for the lowest bidder of a methane mitigation construction and design project to win the work.
 However, with contractors using the tactics above, there is no guarantee consumers are signing up for the lowest overall option.
 Bids aren’t supposed to be deceiving but sometimes are.
 Thus, it is best for consumers to thoroughly read contracts and follow the appropriate guidelines for hiring a contractor.
 Moreover, consumers can run their questions and concerns by the Federal Trade Commission and the State Department of Consumer Affairs for clarity.